sverweij/dependency-cruiser/doc/cli.md

   -F, --focus <regex>         only include modules matching the regex + their
                               direct neighbours
+  -x, --exclude <regex>       exclude all modules matching the regex -S, --collapse <regex>      collapse the modules to the regex pattern E.g.
+                              ^packages/[^/]+/ collapses to modules/ folders
+                              directly under your packages folder.
+Or pass a single digit (e.g. 2) to collapse to a folder depth.
+  -e, --exit-code             exit with a non-zero exit code when the input
+                              json contains error level dependency violations.
-  -x, --exclude <regex>       exclude all modules matching the regex -V, --version               output the version number -h, --help                  display help for command
+                              Works for err, err-long and teamcity output types -V, --version               output the version number -h, --help                  display help for command
 ```